Caleb22589/RecognitionProject2026/README.md

 So user can theoretically just show face until it verifies its real and then scan item and then just walk off if transaction completed successfully.
 Removing the absolute friction of a low value self checkout process (like foods).
 High value purcahses should require more verification in practice.

 Problems are mainly security, so i added a liveness detector that if the face is moving in a realistic pattern it would mark it as verified, this is not as accurate so the indicator is just used primarily for high value transactions only (theoretically)

+## Modules used

+I have mainly used PyQt5 for the GUI, as its faster than other alternatives like tkinter, however does have disadvantages of its very inefficient way of creating elements (takes atlesat 5 lines to create one button), so maybe create a class that makes it more simple to add UI elements to my interface.

+Pyzbar is a library primarly used to find barcodes and scan them.